PDAL/python/README.rst

     print(pipeline.execute())  # 387 points
     clamped = pipeline.arrays[0]

-    # Write our intensity data to a TileDB array.
-It is recommended to use Hilbert
+    # Write our intensity data to a LAS file and a TileDB array.
+For TileDB it is
-    # ordering by default with geospatial point cloud data, which requires specifying
+    # recommended to use Hilbert ordering by default with geospatial point cloud data,
-    # a domain extent.
-This can be determined automatically from a stats filter that
+    # which requires specifying a domain extent.
+This can be determined automatically
-    # computes statistics about each dimension (min, max, etc.).
+    # from a stats filter that computes statistics about each dimension (min, max, etc.).
+    pipeline = pdal.Writer.las(
+        filename="clamped.las",
+        offset_x="auto",
+        offset_y="auto",
+        offset_z="auto",
+        scale_x=0.01,
+        scale_y=0.01,
+        scale_z=0.01,
+    ).pipeline(clamped)
-    pipeline = pdal.Filter.stats().pipeline(clamped) | pdal.Writer.tiledb(array_name="clamped")
+    pipeline |= pdal.Filter.stats() | pdal.Writer.tiledb(array_name="clamped")
     print(pipeline.execute())  # 387 points

     # Dump the TileDB array schema